-A Proxy Notice should give the proxy instructions on how to vote at the AGM, such as whether to vote in favour of or against each proposed resolution or, in default of instructions, to exercise the proxy's discretion in respect of each resolution.
+A Proxy Notice should give the proxy instructions on how to vote at the meeting, such as whether to vote in favour of or against each proposed resolution or, in the absence of instructions, to exercise the proxy's discretion in respect of each resolution.

-The Proxy Notice must be received by the company prior to the AGM.
-You should check the Articles of Association of the company to determine when the Proxy Notice should be received by the company in order to be effective.
+The Proxy Notice must be received by the company prior to the meeting.
+You should check the Articles of Association of the company to determine by when the Proxy Notice must be received by the company in order to be effective.

 When drafting a Proxy Notice, it is important to focus on a number of key clauses, in particular: